Frequently Asked Questions¶

 More details on how to run PhotoPrism with Podman on CentOS in this blog post, it includes all the details including root and rootless modes, user mapping and SELinux.

-Any plans to add support for Active Directory, LDAP or other centralized account management options?¶
+Do you have plans to add support for LDAP or Active Directory?¶

-Please take the time to read this documentation and determine the cause of your problem before opening invalid bug reports, starting a public "shitstorm" or insulting other community members in our chat rooms.
-Aside from being annoying for everyone, it also keeps our team from working on features and enhancements that users like you are waiting for.
-Visit photoprism.app/code-of-conduct to learn more.
+Please read this documentation and determine the cause of your problem before opening invalid, duplicate and/or incomplete bug reports, starting a public "shitstorm" or insulting other community members in our forums and chat rooms.
+Not only is this annoying for everyone, but it also keeps our team from working on features and improvements that our users are waiting for.

 Professional Users